tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 exoplanet characterization, stellar astrophysics, galactic and extragalactic astrophysics, and solar system science.

 The primary purpose of the TESS Guest Investigator Program is to enhance and maximize the science return from TESS.
 The program facilitates and supports both 2-minute cadence observations with TESS and research undertaken with the FFIs.
 Any area of astrophysics may be proposed.
-However proposals to detect planet transits within the 2-minute cadence data of the one hundred thousand (100,000) top-prioritized [Candidate Target List](observing-technical.html#candidate-target-list) targets (for each hemisphere and GI Cycle) are not solicited, and will be considered non-compliant.
+However, proposals to detect planet transits within the 2-minute cadence data of the one hundred thousand (100,000) top-prioritized [Candidate Target List](observing-technical.html#candidate-target-list) targets (for each hemisphere and GI Cycle) are not solicited, and will be considered non-compliant.
 No restrictions are imposed on science using the full-frame image data.
 Proposals for exoplanet detection and characterization using full frame image data are encouraged.
 <!-- To aid in proposal preparation, we have made a [comma-separated variable file available](data/core-science-targets-v2.csv) that contains this list of top-prioritized targets. -->

 Proposals may utilize either the 2-minute cadence, the full-frame image data, or both.
 All science proposals must be compelling and carefully justified